KatieJane Garside: 19891995: Daisy Chainsaw

 Garside formed Daisy Chainsaw in 1989 after responding to an advert in a newspaper by guitarist Crispin Gray.
 Bassist Richard Adams joined the band, along with Canadian drummer Vince Johnson.
 The group quickly became well known for their raucous live performances, and her appearance described as a "Gothic street urchin image, complete with dead flowers meshed into her dreadlocked hair".
 In a review of one of the band's concerts in 1991, an unnamed journalist for Bust magazine wrote: "KatieJane Garside is either in drastic need of psychiatric help or she deserves an Oscar for best actress."

 The band toured the United Kingdom with Hole and Mudhoney to promote the album prior to its release, and Garside drew comparisons from British press to Hole's frontwoman Courtney Love.
-Love allegedly cited Garside as one of the "first true riot grrls" in 1991 and admitted to borrowing heavily from Garside's aesthetic.
+Love allegedly cited Garside as one of the "first true riot grrrls" in 1991 and admitted to borrowing heavily from Garside's aesthetic.
 Garside never associated herself with the movement, which was based in the Pacific Northwest of the United States.

 The band released Eleventeen in 1992, which would be their only full-length album before Garside left the band in 1993.
 The album spawned "Love Your Money", which was the band's most popular single; they performed the song live on British television show The Word in 1992.
 "Love Your Money" reached number 26 in the UK Singles Chart in February 1992.

 After Garside left Daisy Chainsaw, she disappeared from the public eye and music scene, going into seclusion, residing in the Lake District.
 A self-described recluse, Garside later commented that "I could be anywhere, really, and it wouldn't make a lot of difference, so I don't know necessarily that much about the country that I was born in and that I've lived in."
 Due to her manic onstage histrionics and bizarre behaviour in interviews, rumours circulated that Garside had succumbed to mental illness.
 In later years, she admitted that she had been suffering a nervous breakdown at the time.
 She lived in the historical Rigg Beck, a notorious retreat for artists and bohemians.

 In retrospect, Garside commented that, had she not left the band, "it would have killed me...
 Because I didn't write the songs [in Daisy Chainsaw] I could never give enough, never go far enough.
 I couldn't bleed in words, I couldn't bleed in lyrics—I could only bleed in performance, and that meant attacking [myself], literally."

 While living in the Lake District, Garside began to write her own material, as well as collaborating with the industrial band Test Department in 1995 on their album Totality.